 Managing Equine Metabolic Syndrome Naturally

 Equine Metabolic Syndrome has become increasingly common among our beloved horses, and as caring owners, we often feel overwhelmed when faced with this diagnosis.
-At Equell, we understand how EMS affects horses and have developed nutritional blends that can support their wellbeing alongside veterinary care.
+At Equell, we understand how EMS affects horses and have developed nutritional blends that can help to support their wellbeing alongside veterinary care.
+If you’re asking yourself - what is a metabolic horse or what to feed a horse with EMS, read on!

 Insulin resistance, whilst invisible, creates significant internal challenges.
 Horses may seem lethargic or lack their usual enthusiasm for work.
 Some develop a dull coat or show delayed shedding patterns.
 These seemingly minor changes often indicate the metabolic struggles occurring beneath the surface; struggles which occur long before any signs are shown.

 Laminitis represents the most serious complication of EMS.
-This painful condition affects the sensitive structures within the hoof, and horses with EMS face an increased risk of developing laminitis episodes, particularly when exposed to high-sugar feeds or lush pasture.
+This painful condition affects the sensitive structures within the hoof and at best requires swift, careful (and often longterm) tailored management.
+At worst it can result in death.
+Laminitis can occur in all equines and can be triggered as a result of stress, steroids and other causes not just diet or obesity.
+However horses with EMS face an increased risk of developing laminitis episodes, particularly when exposed to high-sugar feeds or lush pasture.

 Natural Management Strategies